wso2/ETAC/ETAC.md

 20. Simon Wardley, An introduction to Wardley (Value Chain) Mapping, https://blog.gardeviance.org/2015/02/an-introduction-to-wardley-value-chain.html, Accessed October 2018

 # Acknowledgments

-Many thanks to Selvaratnam Uthaiyashankar and Nuwan Bandara from WSO2 who have provided significant and useful feedback.
+Many thanks to Joanne Jenkins from University of Portsmouth, Selvaratnam Uthaiyashankar and Nuwan Bandara from WSO2 who have provided significant and useful feedback.